The Official Marvel Graphic Novel Collection: X-Men: The Essential Collection

 Two further Marvel Collections were market trialed by Hachette, an Avengers series in 2018 and an X-Men series in 2019.
 The Avengers series did not go to a full release and remaining market trial stock was added to the Hachette webstore in early 2019 including oversized variants of the 3 trial books.
 In late October 2019 remaining market trial stock from the X-Men trial and an "Alien" and "Predator" series that had been trialed in late 2018 were also added to the webstore indicating that they were unlikely to go to a full launch.
 The Collection has been launched in France in October 2020.

 Marvel Origines

 A new collection on sale on the French version of Hachette site.
 This has been tested 10 months ago, and starts now, in August 2022.

 It is intended to be completed in 100 issues.

 It seems that the collection will be edited in order, starting with the oldest comics around 1961-1962 and estimated to arrive around the late sixties.

-It seems also that the volumes follows the Italian collection which contains 300 issues in softcover.
+It seems also that the volumes follow the Italian collection which contains 300 softcover issues.
 The first issues seem to be the exact replica, except for the hardcover.